bloom42/blog/content/announcing-opensourceweekly-org.md

 🗣️ Discuss on Reddit:

-While developing Bloom realized how much I love open source.
+While developing Bloom, I realized how much I love open source.
 So I decided to spread its greatness to the world.
 I think it's just the beginning of a revolution!

 ---------------------------